seizadi/kubevela-poc/docs/index.md

           env: prod
 ```

-We apply the Application policy-demo in the example.
+You can test the Application versioning using policy-demo example.

-Before applying this example application, you need a namespace
+Before deploying this example application, you need a namespace
 named demo in the current cluster and namespace test in both
 the current cluster and the staging cluster.
 You need namespace prod in cluster cluster-prod as well.